metagenome-atlas/atlas/docs/setup/install.rst

 As ATLAS executes rules to generate output files, an environment is created using ``snakemake --use-conda`` in the background.
-No dependencies aside from Python 3, snakemake, and pnnl-atlas are required to be installed prior to execution.
+No dependencies aside from Python 3, snakemake, and metagenome-atlas are required to be installed prior to execution.

 For more information related to bioconda, see: